samc5/Soft-Dev/how-to/oop.md

 class ChildClass(ParentClass):
 	pass
 ```
-- The pass keyword will allow you to leave a class empty for whatever reason you want.
+- The pass keyword will allow you to leave a class empty for whatever reason you want, useful for demo code like this.
 - The child class will automatically inherit the \_\_init\_\_ function of its parent class.
 - In order to create a child class's \_\_init\_\_ function, you can use super() to refer to the parent class, and call it's methods
 ```